 Shipping will continue to be critical for Norway as an ocean nation.
 The motorways of the sea are a sustainable alternative for both short and long-distance cargo transport.

-The Green Coastal Shipping Programme is the result of a public-private partnership and an effective instrument for implementing the Government’s national maritime and port strategies.
-The programme aims to establish the world’s most efficient and environment-friendly coastal fleet, with vessels run fully or partially on batteries, LNG or other environmentally sound fuels.
+The Green Shipping Programme is the result of a public-private partnership and an effective instrument for implementing the Government’s national maritime and port strategies.
+The programme aims to establish the world’s most efficient and environment-friendly fleet, with vessels run fully or partially on batteries, LNG or other environmentally sound fuels.

-One of the most exciting projects under the Green Coastal Shipping Programme is Yara Birkeland, which will be the world’s first autonomous and fully electric container ship.
+One of the most exciting projects under the Green Shipping Programme is Yara Birkeland, which will be the world’s first autonomous and fully electric container ship.
 The ship will become autonomous in stages, and will enter into commercial operation in 2020 – cutting operating costs by up to 90 per cent.